Tim Hendrix, Director of Bands

 When not working with bands Mr. Shewmaker loves to spend time with his family.
 His wife Sally and two daughters Emma and Amelia always make life fun and interesting.

-NICK FERNANDEZ, Director of Percussion
+Nick Fernandez, Director of Percussion

 Email: